Charged particle motion and radiation in strong electromagnetic fields: Introduction

 \subsection{Overview and scope of this review}

 No review can be absolutely comprehensive, as the boundaries between fields of study are not themselves absolute.
 Here we limit ourselves to a region of parameter space where the most significant interaction is between particles and EM fields.
-We do not consider the direct interaction of EM fields with themselves, which encompasses vacuum modification or decay, and point the reader to the recent reviews by \citet{mourou.rmp.2006, marklund.rmp.2006, dipiazza.rmp.2012, ehlotzky.rpp.2009}.
+We do not consider the direct interaction of EM fields with themselves, which encompasses vacuum modification or decay, and point the reader to the recent reviews by \citet{mourou.rmp.2006, marklund.rmp.2006, dipiazza.rmp.2012, ehlotzky.rpp.2009, king.hplse.2016}.
 We focus on SFQED effects that can be experimentally studied at existing, or next-generation high-power laser facilities.
 As such, the scope of this review article is the interaction of electrons, positrons, and photons with strong electromagnetic fields, emergent phenomena that arise from this interaction, possible routes towards experimental investigation, and applications thereof.

 In order to facilitate this program, we organize the review article in the following way.
 We begin with an overview of fundamental physics concepts of SFQED.
-In \cref{sec:Theory}, classical and quantum descriptions of charged particle interactions with strong fields are given.
-First, the development of classical radiation reaction is reviewed from, from the Lorentz-Abraham-Dirac to the Landau-Lifshitz equations, and the limits of classical theory are given.
+In \cref{sec:Theory}, {the essential elements of the} classical and quantum descriptions of charged particle interactions with strong fields are given.
+First, the development of classical radiation reaction is reviewed, {with particular emphasis on the Lorentz-Abraham-Dirac and Landau-Lifshitz equations}, and the limits of classical theory are given.
 Second, we discuss the multiphoton Compton and Breit-Wheeler processes, which are the basic building blocks of SFQED, the approximations customarily used to study these effects, radiative corrections, higher order processes, and phenomenological aspects.

 In \cref{sec:Numerics} we discuss the state-of-the-art numerical methods used to simulate these interactions, including practical aspects of how the computational demand of multiscale simulations can be controlled.